Kobalt VS Craftsman Hand Tools

 Craftsman Tools

 One of the first things you notice about the packaging is that the toolbox has a sturdy design that will not fall apart if mishandled.
 The design also incorporates a latching system on the sides that keep the drawers in check and will not allow them to slip open during movement.
-The molded spaces within, however, are not always precise, which can lead to some small tools falling out of the box is moved too roughly.

-These are simply screwed onto the head in a matter of seconds and provide a steady base for your work.
+These are screwed onto the head in a matter of seconds and provide a steady base for your work.
 The portions come in different sizes ranging from 8 to 12 mm.
 One of the best things about the range on offer is that they feature a no-skip module that ensures you get all the sizes in between the largest and smallest options available.

-The designs of these tools feature a minimal arc swing, which is great for working confined spaces.
-The entire collection comes equipped with 15 drive tools, 16 combination wrenches, and 79 specialization tools, just to name a few.
-The shelves within the drawer can be easily removed from its case to make weapons at the back easier to access.
+The designs of these tools feature a minimal arc swing, which is great for working in confined spaces.
+The entire collection comes equipped with 15 drive tools, 16 combination wrenches, and 79 specialization tools, to name a few.

 Pros

-- Easily accessible through a number of outlets
+- Easily accessible through several outlets

 - Presence of a universal joint to allow for a more flexible application system